gxli/Adjacent-Correlation-Analysis/README.rst

    :alt: Example of adjacent correlation map
    :align: center
    :width: 500px

+**The adjacent correlation map applied to temperature and precipitation data.**  The output consists of two maps: the correlation angle map and the correlation degree map.
+The correlation angle map shows the direction of the correlation in the phase space, while the correlation degree map shows the strength of the correlation.
+The correlation coefficient map is also provided, which is equivalent to the Pearson correlation coefficient.

 The method is fairly fast: both the adjacency correlation analysis and the adjacency correlation map have :math:`o(N)` complexity, which makes them useful for large datasets.